Bij1: Ideology

 According to the party, its two pillars are radical equality and economic justice.
-The party supports the LGBT community, stronger anti-hate speech laws and an end to ethnic profiling, and it supports intersectionality.
+The party supports the LGBT community, an end to ethnic profiling, and intersectionality.
 Because of the party's left-wing radicalism, it is often cited along with socialist parties and movements.
-Rebekka Timmer, member of the commission for the party program and number three on the list for the 2021 elections, however, shows an indifferent view in regards to the term communism, but admits to drawing inspiration from anti-capitalist thinkers, for example Karl Marx.
-She does oppose communism as it is envisioned by China and the Soviet Union, calling it state capitalism.
+Rebekka Timmer, member of the commission for the party program and number three on the list for the 2021 elections, however, shows an indifferent view in regards to the term communism, but admits to drawing inspiration from anti-capitalist thinkers, such as Karl Marx and has been described as Marxist.
+Founder, Sylvana Simons opposes communism as it is envisioned by China and the Soviet Union, calling it state capitalism.

+The party has listed a core priority as ending various forms of discrimination, which the party has cited as racism, sexism, ableism, homophobia, and transphobia.
+The party supports a generous refugee policy, particularly for those seeking asylum from discrimination, it calls for a ban on the character Zwarte Piet, supports making Ketikoti a national holiday in the Netherlands as well as Suriname, official apologies for slavery and Dutch colonialism and proposes abolishing the Dutch monarchy.
+According to Simons, the party wants a fairer representation of female, immigrant and LGBTQ people in the government, public broadcast media and the workplace.

-The party advocates for the independence and recognition of the State of Palestine, Republic of South Maluku and the Republic of West Papua.
+In foreign policy, the party advocates the independence and recognition of the State of Palestine and the Republic of South Maluku.
+It also calls for the Netherlands to end all support for Israel.
 It also supports paying reparations to former Dutch colonies such as the Dutch Caribbean, Suriname and Indonesia.
+The party also supports withdrawing the Netherlands from NATO and is opposed to stationing nuclear weapons on Dutch soil.

 Economically, the party calls for a single-payer healthcare system, the closing of the gender wage gap and replacing gross domestic product with the concept of gross national happiness as the dominant economic indicator.

+Controversies

+In November 2021, the Amsterdam branch of Bij1 sparked controversy after releasing a preliminary copy of the party's election program which referred to the Remembrance of the Dead commemoration as "basically racist" and argued that the commemoration should include “memorials to victims of Dutch violence from South America and Asia and to resistance heroes from former Dutch colonies”.
+The program stated "as long as this remains the case, Amsterdam will not accommodate this commemoration."
+The program statement was met with condemnation from other political parties and the Central Jewish Consultation who called it "a direct insult to the relatives of the more than 100,000 murdered Jews in the Netherlands, most of them from Amsterdam."